Image credit: Jonathan Bailey, NHGRI, Digital Media Database, www.genome.gov

 He shrugged and turned, silhouetted in the morning darkness.
 Then I got in my truck and started it up and sat there, letting the engine warm up.
 It seemed like the only thing any of the radio stations were playing was Christmas songs, so I shut the radio off and listened to the engine hum.
 Mom used to play Christmas songs on the piano around that time of year.
 Other times she would just sit and play Debussy pieces without the sheet music, and she would close her eyes, and when she was done she would fold her hands in her lap and stare at all the keys.
 I could sit at the top of the stairs in the house and watch her play without her knowing it.
 Or she never let on that she knew, if she did.

 I thought about going to see Ashley.
 Work wouldn't start for a couple more hours, really.
 Maybe we could just drive around and she could sit right up next to me, soft and warm.
-She actually lived in the neighborhood that me and Dad and Mom's old house was in.
+She actually lived in the neighborhood where me and Dad and Mom's old house was.
 But she would still be asleep.

 Then I considered heading back to the seawall.
 Granddad had helped build it, the seawall.
 He was one of the engineers on the project.
 Before that he had served in the Navy during World War II, in the Pacific, but he never talked about those things.
 He would rather tell you about fishing.
 He always liked Mom.
 He had passed on before she left, but I don't think he would have blamed her.